Chicago Divorce Lawyer – How To Hire

 Sadly, most lawyers are not willing to do the work required to put out an article or two a week.
 Are they not encountering at least one interesting issue each week?
 I know I am.
 What’s more, when they do write the article, they often just outline the problem and then write, “to learn more contact an attorney now.”
 Lawyers are notoriously risk averse and don’t even want to propose possible solutions in writing.

 Articles will also give insight into the Chicago divorce lawyer personality.
 Is the article purely about the problem and solutions or does the article provide a glimpse into the lawyer’s sense of compassion?
 Does the lawyer reference his or her experiences and opinions in the article?
 Any Chicago divorce lawyer who is willing to put his or her personal experiences and opinions in writing is a person of passion and conviction.

 5. The Chicago, Il Divorce Lawyer’s Resume

 When you hire any other employee, you look at that person’s resume first to determine if they’ll be a good fit for the job.

 Many people do the same when hiring Chicago divorce lawyer.
 What school did the lawyer go to?
 How long have they been practicing?
 Where have they been practicing?

 While lawyers don’t directly post their resumes on their websites you can piece together their resume through the “about me” sections of their websites and/or LinkedIn, Avvo or other websites that showcase professional skills.

-The law school a Chicago divorce lawyer Illinois attended is largely immaterial.
+The law school a divorce lawyers in Chicago Illinois attended is largely immaterial.
 Divorce law is not rocket science compared to say constitutional or federal administrative law.
 Hardly any divorce lawyers attended an elite law school.
 I attended the University of Illinois College of Law which at the time was ranked in the top 25 of over 200 law schools nationwide.